-Bank of Melbourne is an Australian financial institution that was founded in 1989 and acquired by Westpac in 1997.
-After having their branches rebranded into Westpac during 2004, the Bank of Melbourne name was restored in 2011.
+Bank of Melbourne was founded in 1989 and later acquired by Westpac in 1997.
+After having their branches rebranded into Westpac in 2004, the Bank of Melbourne name was restored in 2011.

-The bank has won numerous awards including the Financial Review Smart Investor’s Best Local Bank in 2015.
-Although it is owned by Westpac, it is still considered to be a regional bank, and has local appeal to state residents.
-Because it is a regional bank, though, it's important to note that it does not operate any branches outside of Victoria, although they do offer services to anyone living in Australia.
+Bank of Melbourne has won numerous awards including the Financial Review Smart Investor’s Best Local Bank in 2015.
+Despite being owned by Westpac, it can still be considered a regional bank.
+Meaning, there are no branches outside of Victoria, but the bank still services anyone living in Australia.

-For interested borrowers who are unable to avail themselves of a local branch, the Bank of Melbourne offers online banking options, as well as live chat, a mobile app, as well as the aforementioned customer service centre which can be reached by phone.
+For interested borrowers living outside of Victoria, Bank of Melbourne offers online banking options, as well as a live chat, mobile app, and customer service centre.

-In order to apply for a home loan with the Bank of Melbourne you will need to be able to provide the following information:
+To apply for a home loan with the Bank of Melbourne, you will need to be able to provide the following information:

-Additionally, anyone looking to refinance will need to provide statements the last six months of their existing loans, and anyone looking for a construction loan will have to provide proof of sale, council approved plans, and building quotes.
+Anyone looking to refinance will need to provide statements for the last six months of their existing loans.
+Additionally, anyone looking for a construction loan will have to provide proof of sale, council approved plans, and building quotes.